-Applicants are required to address each of the Evaluation Factors in a separate document describing specifically and accurately what experience, training, education and/or awards they have received that are relevant to each factor.
+Applicants are required to address each of the Minimum Qualifications and each of the Evaluation Factors in a separate document describing specifically and accurately what experience, training, education and/or awards they have received that are relevant to each minimum qualification and evaluative factor.
 Be sure to include your name and the announcement number at the top of each additional page.
-Failure to specifically address the

-Selection and/or Evaluation Factors may result in your not receiving credit for all of your pertinent experience, education, training and/or awards.
+Failure to completely address the Minimum Qualifications and Evaluation Factors may result in your not receiving credit for all of your pertinent experience, education, training and/or awards.